Saint George’s dragon

 But where ARE you in myself?
 Where can I find you?

 Well… reading this website, I’ll use Ouspensky‘s terminology.
-For instance, he used the term ‘chief fault’.
-A bit of a harsh word, but he meant someone’s most profound karmic focal point, so their primary dragon.
+For instance, he used the term ‘chief feature’.
+A bit of a harsh word, but he meant the most dominant negative trait or illusion in someone’s psyche, or most profound karmic focal point, so someone’s primary dragon, so to speak.
 I, St. George, am awakened in the Magnetic Center that Ouspensky so accurately described.
 When this Magnetic Center in the human spirit becomes powerful and directs itself towards Truth, I fully manifest there.
 Once born within a person, I become stronger as this center strengthens and Truth is loved more deeply and surrenderingly.
 Once living according to that ultimate Truth, the Magnetic Center in you dissolves, as do I, by the way.

 Well… thank you very much, St. George… I have learned a lot and will strengthen you within myself.